RAF Coolham: Crash landing of 'Flounder Gus'

 In February 1944, the runways at RAF Coolham were still under construction with the laying of Sommerfield tracking actively ongoing.
 On 15 February, the American B-26 Marauder No. 41-34913 'Flounder Gus', of the 323rd Bombardment Group, 454th Bomb Squadron, 2nd Air Division, Ninth Air Force, USAAF, had taken off at 8:45AM from its base in RAF Earls Colne, Essex, on a bombing mission to destroy a V-1 flying bomb launch site on the Cherbourg Peninsula of Normandy, France.
 12 planes had set off on this mission, which consisted of 2 flights.
 Flounder Gus was the lead aircraft of the 2nd flight, but upon bombing their target and turning to leave the Cherbourg Peninsula, the lead aircraft of the 1st flight was hit by accurate German anti-aircraft fire, so Flounder Gus assumed the role of lead aircraft for the first flight.
 Upon pulling into position, Flounder Gus was subsequently peppered by German anti-aircraft fire, knocking out her right engine and causing her left engine to spew oil.

 The Captain, 1st Lieutenant Richard H. Lightfine, asked his engineer-gunner, Staff Sergeant Fay C. Kruger, what they should do in light of the damage.
 Kruger replied "Get home as quickly as we can, 'cos I doubt we'll get there unless we start right now and the first field you see, land.".
-Flounder Gus limped back towards England, but due to the loss of one engine, lagged behind the rest of the flight and had to drop from 12,000ft to 5,000ft to maintain airspeed.
+Flounder Gus limped back towards England, but due to the loss of one engine, lagged behind the rest of the flight and had to drop from 12,000 ft to 5,000 ft to maintain airspeed.
 The radio being made inoperable by the anti-aircraft fire, the crew could not locate RAF Manston or one of the other larger airfields on which they could attempt a landing, and knew that even if they could, they likely wouldn't make it in time.
 The crew threw out flak vests, ammunition, guns, and anything of weight they could no longer use, fearing they would have to ditch the plane into the English Channel, whilst the left engine was running at full throttle to maintain minimum altitude and necessary airspeed.
 As Flounder Gus approached the English coast, Lightfine stated "Boys, you have a choice, you can bale out over water, you can bale out over land, or we can take it in" to which the bombardier-navigator Arthur Hanni replied "I've bailed out once, landed on the slate roof of an English mansion, bounced off that into oak trees and got beat up and under no circumstances am I going to bale out, we'll ride it in".
 With that, the crew of Flounder Gus committed to attempting to land the aircraft on the first appropriate field or airstrip they could locate by sight.